Anubhab-anjan/mess-coupon-management-system/README.md

 # mcms
 mess_coupon_sytem_management
-In this python project, we will build a grocery store management application.
+In this python project, we will build a mess coupon management application.
 It will be 3 tier application,

 Front end: UI is written in HTML/CSS/Javascript/Bootstrap